miniArray/node-ego/Readme.md

 Find your rank on Google and other search engines.

 ## Getting Started
-Install the module with: `npm install node-ego`
+Install the module with: `npm install ego`

 ```coffeescript
 ego = require 'ego'